 2. Explicitly teaching metacognitive strategies significantly boosts learner attainment: Research consistently demonstrates that when learners are taught how to plan, monitor, and evaluate their learning, they develop more effective study habits and achieve greater academic success (Dunlosky et al., 2013).
 This means moving beyond simply teaching content to actively instructing learners on *how* to learn, leading to measurable improvements across subjects.

-4. Teachers are pivotal in developing learners' metacognitive awareness through explicit instruction and modelling: Effective metacognitive development requires teachers to actively model thinking processes, ask probing questions that encourage reflection, and provide opportunities for learners to practise self-regulation (Paris & Winograd, 1990).
+4. Teachers are central in developing learners' metacognitive awareness through explicit instruction and modelling: Effective metacognitive development requires teachers to actively model thinking processes, ask probing questions that encourage reflection, and provide opportunities for learners to practise self-regulation (Paris & Winograd, 1990).
 By making thinking visible, educators can guide learners to become more conscious and deliberate in their learning approaches.

 AspectCognitionMetacognition